epezent/implot/README.md

 ## Interactive Demo

 An online version of the demo is hosted [here](https://traineq.org/implot_demo/src/implot_demo.html).
 You can view the plots and the source code that generated them.
-Note that this demo may not always be up to date and is not as performant as a desktop implemention, but it should give you a general taste of what's possible with ImPlot.
+Note that this demo may not always be up to date and is not as performant as a desktop implementation, but it should give you a general taste of what's possible with ImPlot.
 Special thanks to [pthom](https://github.com/pthom) for creating and hosting this!

 ## FAQ